FullMetalNicky/FrontNetPorting/README.md

 <img src="/resources/sync.gif" alt="drawing"/>
 </p>

-# The Birth of PinguiNet
+# The Birth of PenguiNet
 As a risk minimization step towards deployment, I also ported the Dronet architecture from TensorFlow to PyTorch.
 I explored several architectures, trying to find one that is accurate enough to perform the task, but also small and ULP-friendly.
-This search brought to life PinguiNet - the skinny nephew of Dronet.
-With PinguiNet I removed the residual connections from the Dronet architecture, while maintaining the same accuracy.
-Due to its efficiency, PinguiNet was chosen for the final task evaluation on the nano-drone.
+This search brought to life PenguiNet - the skinny nephew of Dronet.
+With PenguiNet I removed the residual connections from the Dronet architecture, while maintaining the same accuracy.
+Due to its efficiency, PenguiNet was chosen for the final task evaluation on the nano-drone.

 <img src="/resources/Pingu.png" alt="drawing" width="1000"/>